Unfortunately, we have had to cancel this event. More information as to why and what you need to do can be found below.

 The Wiggle Haywards Heath Howler Sportive has gained a reputation as being one of the Super Series’ toughest events on the calendar, making it a haven for cyclists in West Sussex, the South of England, and beyond, who like to challenge themselves.
 Thankfully there are three routes to choose from, so if you find high elevations a little daunting, opt to cycle the short route.
 You won't be disappointed.

 Starting off from the South of England Showground, the first challenge that presents itself to riders is in Turners Hill.
-From here it’s relatively easy going until you come to the climbs around Balcombe and Ardingly, and lets not forget the infamous Ditchling Beacon, which is a firm favourite with many cyclists.
-Once you reach the top you get to enjoy the fast descent straight back down again, before heading back out into Sussex.
+From here it’s relatively easy going for a while and picturesque, with landmarks like the Ouse Valley viaduct to feast your eyes upon.
+Soon after you'll come to the climbs around Balcombe and Ardingly, which will give your legs and stamina a workout.